mlochbaum/BQN/spec/grammar.md

     EXPR     = subExpr | FuncExpr | _m1Expr | _m2Expr_
     EXPORT   = LHS_ELT? "⇐"

 Here we define the "atomic" forms of functions and modifiers, which are either single tokens or enclosed in paired symbols.
-Stranded vectors with `‿`, which binds more tightly than any form of execution, are also included.
+Stranded lists with `‿`, which binds more tightly than any form of execution, are also included.

     ANY      = atom | Func | _mod1 | _mod2_
     _mod2_   = ( atom "." )? _c_ | _cl_ | "(" _m1Expr_ ")" | _brMod2_